robiulhr/hashnode/cm3gn9i6x000009mse28d9ckb.md

 ---
 title: "PM2: A Journey from Basics to Advanced Node.js Process Management"
 seoTitle: "PM2: A Journey from Basics to Advanced Node.js Process Management"
 seoDescription: "PM2 is a production-grade process manager for Node.js applications.
-It is designed to help manage, monitor, and keep applications running continuously. "
+It is designed to help manage, monitor, and keep applications running continuously."
 datePublished: Thu Nov 14 2024 01:41:30 GMT+0000 (Coordinated Universal Time)
 cuid: cm3gn9i6x000009mse28d9ckb
 slug: pm2-a-journey-from-basics-to-advanced-nodejs-process-management